GuangyuWang99/DISCOVERSE-Real2Sim/README.md

 For 3D generation with higher quality, we recommond using commercial software like [Deemos Rodin](https://hyper3d.ai/) ([CLAY](https://arxiv.org/abs/2406.13897)).

 ## 3D Scene Reconstruction
-We recommond using [LixelKity K1 scanner](https://www.xgrids.cn/lixelk1) and [Lixel CyberColor](https://www.xgrids.cn/lcc) for generating high-quality 3DGS field.
+We recommond using [LixelKity K1 scanner](https://www.xgrids.cn/lixelk1) and [Lixel CyberColor](https://www.xgrids.cn/lcc) for generating high-quality 3DGS field to serve as the background node.
 Without access to the scanner, you can use the [vanilla 3DGS](https://github.com/graphdeco-inria/gaussian-splatting) for scene reconstruction.

 ## Lighting Estimation with [DiffusionLight](https://github.com/DiffusionLight/DiffusionLight)
 *Estimate HDR environment map from a single RGB image.*